![]() |

 ADDITIONAL CONCERNS ONCE TOKEN BOOTHS ARE CLOSED Other concerns with regards to which the TA has declined comment include:

-ACCESSIBLE COMMUTER FERRY BILL PASSED ON JUNE 30, 2005 (Link opens in a new browser window) On June 30th, after several years of hard work on the part of activists and Councilmember Margarita Lopez, the Accessible Commuter Ferry bill, Intro.
+ACCESSIBLE COMMUTER FERRY BILL PASSED ON JUNE 30, 2005 Printer-friendly version of this article only (Link opens in a new browser window) On June 30th, after several years of hard work on the part of activists and Councilmember Margarita Lopez, the Accessible Commuter Ferry bill, Intro.
 398-A, passed the New York City Council by 50 pass votes to 1 excused vote.
 Hip, hip, hooray!
 Frieda Zames worked so hard for this bill, and she died on the day it passed out of the joint Disability and Transportation Committees in the City Council.
 The Ferry Bill provides for safe access to slips, piers, docks, floats, gangplanks, and the commuter ferries themselves, as well as to the terminals and the shuttle buses which go to and from some ferries.
 When the bill takes effect (after Mayor Bloomberg signs it or there is a council over-ride if it is vetoed by the mayor), ferry companies and the NYC Department of Transportation will have until the end of 2008 to make all ferry facilities accessible.
 Three-fourths of the shuttle buses must be accessible by March 1, 2007, and the rest must be accessible by the end of 2008.
 Many ferry shuttle buses have not been wheelchair-accessible at all.

 This bill is important because commuter ferries are a form of mass transit in New York City and they are not currently covered under the ADA (Americans with Disabilities Act).
 As a result, people with disabilities have not been able to reach the ferries because of inaccessible shuttle buses, terminals, piers, floats, docks, slips, or gangplanks, or because the boats themselves are inaccessible.
 Sometimes there are steps or steep ramps or a huge vertical or horizontal gap between the pier or float and the boat (see photos in December 2002 Activist - http://www.disabledinaction.org/activist/2002-12/index.html#ferries).
-To see the complete Ferry Bill, go to:
+To see the complete Ferry Bill, go to: Printer-friendly version of this article only

 February 24th, 2004 City Council Committee on Transportation, Oversight - Local and express bus service in New York City: What is the responsibility of the MTA and has that responsibility been fulfilled?
 In the most simplistic terms, the MTA’s responsibility is to provide equitable service throughout their entire service area with all riders paying the same proportion of the expense.
 I believe the MTA has failed.
 Disabled franchise bus riders receive totally disparate levels of service.
 For numerous reasons, many elderly and disabled passengers prefer surface transit rather than the subway.
 The MTA has failed miserably in providing surface riders with service equitable to subway riders.
 At a time when more disabled people are using mass transit, reducing the number of wheelchair slots seems stupid.
 Upper East Side wheelchair users rarely if ever encounter not being able to get on a bus, but those of us at the far terminus of any of those lines have experienced buses that can’t pick them up.
 Franchise passengers envy our route map/schedule poles.
 Have they ever read them?
 Most are illegible, faded or rain damaged.
 Try reading the schedule on the pole way over your head.
 Many times when bus stops are obstructed, drivers don’t bother curbing and drop us on the street.
 We’ve heard about the NYCT/NYPD pilot program on Lexington photographing and ticketing.
 We’ve also seen how efficiently Fifth Ave gets towed weekday afternoons.
 How about the rest of us?
 Sanitation and DOT plows throw snow in curb cuts, along and on sidewalks.
 No one, not even the MTA, cleans their sidewalks and curb cuts, The MTA cleaned a 12-inch path off the curb cut for people to cross the street.
 When a bus stop is cleared, it’s usually a small area near the pole or in the shelter, not where the back door will open.
 Is this any way to run a transit system?